Are you wondering if attending a bootcamp will lead to a high paying job? Consider these fun facts:

 - Potential opportunities for internships, apprenticeships, and contract work

-- Membership in the Deep Dive Alumni Network which hosts quarterly events
+- Membership in the Deep Dive Alumni network

 - Coaching – we’ll help you figure out your goals, then work with you on your plan to achieve them

-- Connections to local employers and invitation to special networking events
+- Introductions to local employers and invitation to networking events

 - Professional Development workshops